The Health Myth of Brown Sugar

 - So, what are my alternatives?

-Coco Sugar, Muscovado Sugar, Unfiltered Honey…these are just some of the sweeteners you can use.
+Coco Sugar, Muscovado Sugar, Honey, Organic Sugar…these are just some of the sweeteners you can use.
 The key here is to choose the ones that have gone through less chemical refining, bleaching, and/or processing.